andyfam/javascript/readme.md

 Strict equality used to compare not only the value but also the data type of the variables.

 `==` only compare the value, so number `1` equals to the string `'1'`

+# Array

+We use array to hold more than a value.